diegoboh/diegoboh.github.io/_pages/about.md

 My research interests: **international macroeconomics, international finance, and banking**.

-Currently, I am studying the interaction between the fragility of the international financial system and macroeconomic outcomes, with an emphasis on policy interventions with global spillovers.
+Currently, I am studying the role of global banks in international macroeconomics, with an emphasis on the dollar, exchange rates, and policy interventions with global spillovers.

 I will be on the job market in 2023/2024.